 ARTICLE III.
 MEMBERSHIP

 Section 1.
-There shall be two classifications of membership in this Association institutional membership and associate membership.
+There shall be two classifications of membership in this Association: institutional membership and associate membership.
 A member’s classification at date of incorporation shall be retained unless elected otherwise by the member.

 Section 2.
 Institutional membership shall be limited to institutions of post-secondary education accredited by an authorized accrediting agency or association and to any institution licensed or certified by a state to engage in the education or training of students at the post-secondary level located in the state of Oklahoma.
 An institution is also defined as a branch campus provided that such a branch campus administers and controls its own financial assistance programs.
 These institutions must be eligible to participate in federally and/or state-funded student financial aid programs.